wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 esp32udp.pwm.05.freq

 ### PWM usage
-If the esp32udp.pwm.xx.freq parameter is set to 0, the esp32udp.out.xx pin works and the esp32udp.pwm.xx pin does not.
+If the esp32udp.pwm.xx.freq parameter is set to 0, the esp32udp.out.xx pin works and the esp32udp.pwm.xx pin does not.<br>
-If the value of the esp32udp.pwm.xx.freq parameter is not 0, the esp32udp.out.xx pin does not work and the esp32udp.pwm.xx pin does.
+If the value of the esp32udp.pwm.xx.freq parameter is not 0, the esp32udp.out.xx pin does not work and the esp32udp.pwm.xx pin does.<br>